 Staying at Polanco hotels also makes a lot of sense if you expect to spend a full day at the Museum of Anthropology (buy your ticket in advance to skip the line) or gallery hopping.

 While You’re There: Make reservations ahead of time at Pujol and Quintonil, two amazing restaurants with tasting menus you won’t want to miss.

-- Upscale: Las Alcobas — Described as one of her favorite hotels in the world, I trust Dia Adams when she says this is the best place to stay in Mexico City.
+I have two friends who have stayed at Las Alcobas and rave about it as one of the best hotels in the world.
+It’s above my price range, so I can’t confirm, but photos look incredible.
 It has all the amenities you’d expect of a five-star hotel with extraordinary service and personalized attention of a boutique hotel.

-At times, Polanco can feel a little bland.
+At times, Polanco can feel a little like home instead of Mexico.
 That’s okay…jazz your trip up with a night out!
 This 3-in-1 tour to cantinas, mariachi, and lucha libre wrestling will definitely spice up your Mexico City vacation.

-The area around Mexico City’s famous Zócalo (Plaza de la Constitución) is known as the Centro Historico, or historical center.
+The area around Mexico City’s famous Zócalo (Plaza de la Constitución) is known as the Centro Histórico, or historic center.
 The main square itself is impressive: it’s the largest square in Latin America and third largest in the world.
 It’s also home to the Cathedral, National Palace, Templo Mayor, and more.